HADatAc/sir-test/README.md

 # sir-test
-Testing environment for the SIR module
+Testing environment for the SIR module.